This quick guide provides an overview of the EU General Data Protection Regulation and outlines the key principles of

 (11) ‘Consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

-The CertiKit GDPR Compliance Toolkit can help your organization meet the requirements of the EU General Data Protection Regulation quickly and effectively.
+CertiKit’s GDPR Compliance Toolkit can help your organisation meet the requirements of the EU General Data Protection Regulation quickly and effectively.
 Our high-quality template documents and checklists come complete with 12 months of updates and support, helping you to update your policies and procedures to achieve GDPR compliance fast.
-You can download our free sample document to start your GDPR compliance today.